Reouth/Movie-Character-Identification-With-Perosnalized-Generative-Models/README.md

 # **Movie-Character-Identification-With-Perosnalized-Generative-Models**

-This repository implements a comprehensive framework for movie character identification and re-identification.
-The project spans dataset preparation, model training, and evaluation, designed to facilitate research and development in computer vision and machine learning, with a focus on tasks like character recognition in movies.
+This repository implements a framework for movie character identification, focusing on leveraging generative and deterministic models to analyze and classify characters in challenging visual environments.
+The project includes tools for preparing datasets through automated video frame extraction and organization, training models tailored for re-identification tasks, and evaluating their performance on various metrics.
+This work aims to advance research in character recognition by addressing complex scenarios such as filtered or occluded scenes in movie datasets.

 ---